Deliver and Follow-up with Partner Organizations

 Follow-up

 It is important to follow-up with the partner organization and have a conversation about the experience and results from the workshop.
-Whether through a scheduled meeting or a series of emails, the follow-up objectives described below should be met.
+Whether through a scheduled meeting or a series of emails, meet the primary follow-up objectives described below: De-brief, Handover, Inventory walk-through, Next steps, and Recommendations.

 Debrief